Cost of Goods Sold (COGS) Calculation with Stateset API

 3. Initialize the Stateset Client

-Initialize the Stateset client in your application using the generated API key.
-(Note: Requires Node.js 16 or higher)
+Instantiate the client in your application using your API key.

 import { stateset } from 'stateset-node';